open-mmlab/mmhuman3d/docs/human_data.md

 #### Suggestion for WHAT to include in `HumanData['misc']`:

 Miscellaneous contains the info of different settings for each dataset, including camaera type, source of keypoints annotation, bounding box etc. Aims to faclitate different usage of data.
-`HumanData['misc']` is a dictionary and its keys are discribed as following:
+`HumanData['misc']` is a dictionary and its keys are described as following:
 - kps3d_root_aligned： Bool, stating that if keypoints3d is root-aligned，root_alignment is not preferred for HumanData.
 If this key does not exist, root_aligenment is by default to be `False`.
 - flat_hand_mean：Bool, applicable for smplx data，for most datasets `flat_hand_mean=False`.
 - bbox_source：source of bounding box，`bbox_soruce='keypoints2d_smpl' or 'keypoints2d_smplx' or 'keypoints2d_original'`，describing which type of keypoints are used to derive the bounding box，OR `bbox_source='provide_by_dataset'` shows that bounding box if provided by dataset.
 (For example, from some detection module rather than keypoints)